kochsoft/diablo2/README.md

   --ensure_horadric     Flag.
 If the player has no Horadric Cube, one will be created in the inventory.
 Any item in that location will be put into the cube instead.
   --hardcore            Flag.
 Set target characters to hard core mode.
   --softcore            Flag.
 Set target characters to soft core mode.
+  --redeem_golem        Flag.
+If there is an iron golem, dispel it and return its items into the player's inventory.
   --boost_attributes BOOST_ATTRIBUTES
                         Set this number to the given value.
   --boost_skills BOOST_SKILLS